linode/docs/docs/contribute_to_linode_using_hugo.md

 We recommend using Hugo version >=0.30.
 Earlier versions will not render our documentation correctly.
 {{< /caution >}}

-## Generate a New Guide
+## Create a New Guide

-You can use a Hugo [archetype](https://gohugo.io/content-management/archetypes/) to simplify the process of creating a new guide.
-This section will guide you through the process of creating a new guide for installing Nginx on Debian.
+This section will take you through the process of creating a new guide using the topic of installing nginx on Debian as an example.
+You can use a Hugo [archetype](https://gohugo.io/content-management/archetypes/) to simplify the process

 1. Create a new branch for your guide:

         git checkout -b nginx-on-debian

 2. From the root of the `docs` repo, run the following command.
-Specify the location and title of your guide; the example Nginx guide should be located in `web-servers/nginx`:
+Specify the location and title of your guide; the example nginx guide should be located in `web-servers/nginx`:

         hugo new web-servers/nginx/how-to-install-nginx-on-debian.md --kind content